itravers/Neuro-Evolution-Sandbox/README.md

 An experimental research sandbox for training and composing neural network based control policies inside a 2D physics driven world.

 This project explores how reusable low level control skills can be learned, evaluated, and combined using fast parallel simulation, clean control abstractions, and a mixture of experts architecture.
-The codebase is intentionally simple, explicit, and heavily commented, with an emphasis on clarity of mechanics rather than framework complexity.

 ---